 If you want to play a unique sound, use this script.
 You can plug in the path to any audio file of your liking or try one of the examples included.

 CCC's option to automatically unmount the destination volume is a volume-level task, not a device task.
-If you want to eject the destination device, use this post clone script instead.
-Note that ejecting the destination device will unmount all volumes on the device.
+It's also limited to the destination.
+If you want to eject the destination device, or if you want to unmount or eject the source, use this post clone script instead.
+Note that ejecting a device will unmount all volumes on the device.
 Also note that this example script adds a 60-second delay to accommodate macOS's desire to automatically regenerate various cache files.
 This delay can be adjusted if necessary by editing the script.

 This post clone script will perform the requested power management option (e.g. shutdown, restart, sleep) at the end of the backup task if the backup task completes without errors.
 Use this in lieu of one of the Power Management postflight options if you prefer the power management action does not occur when a task ends with errors (e.g. if the destination volume is missing).